Neomano

 Isaac Peral and his electric submarine

-In 1888, Isaac Peral launched an electric submarine that could navigate underwater and fire torpedoes.
-Spain had the future in its hands, then buried it in paperwork.
+In 1888, Isaac Peral built an electric submarine that sailed underwater and fired torpedoes, yet Spain buried this future in paperwork.

 5 min read